shundhammer/qdirstat/src-unported/README.md

 their self-loving marketing bullshit? -- KActivityTracker was made to avoid exactly this: Ask the user only once you know that he actually used the program for a while.

+KioDirReadJob depended on KIO slaves to read directories on remote servers - FTP, HTTP, even Fish (ssh-based).
+This functionality is gone without KDE.
+That's a pity, but this is a little price to be paid to avoid the rest of the hassle with using the KDE libs.

 ## To Do